apranger/degenerates/Trades Record.md

 ### 2018 Trades for Draft Picks
   - Bob trades Antonio Brown to David T for 2019 1st and 2020 1st.
   - Bob trades Drew Brees and his 2019 4th to Sean for Tarik Cohen and Greg's 2019 2nd.
+  - Bob trades his 2019 3rd to Sean for Le'Veon Bell.

 ### 2018 Draft Picks